Tiers & Pricing

 Frequently asked questions

 What happens if I stop paying?
-The engine reverts to Community-tier behavior.
+The engine reverts to Community-tier behaviour.
 Your rules, configs, and generated files are unaffected.

 Is there an academic or OSS project discount?
-OSS projects (public repository, OSI-approved license) can request a Professional license at no cost.
+OSS projects (public repository, OSI-approved license) can request a Professional licence at no cost.
 Contact support with a link to your repository.

 Can the Team tier be used in air-gapped environments?
-Yes.
-See License Activation for the offline activation protocol.
+See License Activation.